When you are in charge of welcome and hospitality ministry at a church that has multiple services, new volunteers will ask you:

 I spend time talking with people I do not know/recognize but they end up being members, not visitors.
 Any suggestions?

-Because of the church size and the amount of people going here and there, looking for coffee, looking for the guest information booth, taking kids to the children’s ministry, locating bathrooms, it is hard to detect a first time visitor in the crowd.
+Because of the church size and the number of people going here and there, looking for coffee, looking for the guest information booth, taking kids to the children’s ministry, locating bathrooms, it can be hard to detect a first-time visitor in the crowd.

 Here are some things I’ve seen and observed:

 1. Read body language.